-For the major advanced economies, financial literacy rates are lowest among the youngest and oldest adults (Figure 6).
-On average, 56 percent of young adults age 35 or younger are financially literate, compared with 63 percent of those age 36 to 50.
+For the major advanced economies, financial literacy rates increase with age but then later decline with age (i.e., older people or older generations are less financially literate then middle-age ones).
+On average, 56 percent of young adults age 35 or younger are financially literate, compared with 63 percent of those age 35 to 50.
 Financial literacy rates are lower for adults older than 50, and rates are lowest among those older than 65.
 The pattern is different for the major emerging economies.
 In these economies, adults age 65 plus have the lowest financial literacy rates of any age group, but the young have the highest knowledge.
 At 32 percent, financial literacy in these economies is much higher for young adults than for the oldest adults of whom only 17 percent are financially literate.